lzt66666/TDL-WMS-laser-calibration-helper/README.md

 It is recommended to use the latest version for editing.

 ## User guide
-A user guide is included in the released_version.zip.
+See user guide in UserGuide4etalonCountingAPP.pptx.
 The etalon pre-process (pre_process.m) and post-process (post_process.m) code is offered without UI.
 For quick started, an etalon sample data is available for tests (WFM.csv and SCR.png.
 The png correspond to the csv data).
-This data can be automaticly converted to *.mat file which is actually used in the UI program.
+This data can be automaticly converted to *.mat file by pre_process.m.
+The generated *.mat file can be directly read by UI app.
 See detailed instructions in the user guide.

 ## File list
 ### *.mlappinstall: MATLAB UI app installation file.
 You can use this file to install the UI app to your MATLAB.
 Launch app in App tab of MATLAB window.